 Additionally, many people believe that essential oils offer a calming effect for everyone.
 However, the smells of these natural scents may still be bothersome for people.
 Simply eliminate this issue by creating a scent-free environment or scent-free zones.

-There are many benefits to make your environment sensory-friendly.
+There are many benefits to making your environment sensory-friendly.
 For more suggestions, consider checking out occupational therapist Deanne Kelly’s blog post!

 Are you interested in learning more about sensory-friendly topics?
 Check out: